 Please explain the return process that Argus Distribution adopts.

 You have mentioned that “This page will be a form for customers to return products to Argus Distribution for returns analysis”.
 Please explain the phrase “return analysis”.
 What analysis you made?
 What further software will help you to made returns?
 All these returns should be made in record.

+We make technical analysis of any returned products.
+If the portal could contain a record of all returns and comments by the admin about the analysis then that would be very useful.

 Please explain all these fields in detail.
 Some are obvious but most of them are not understandable for me.